WICG/nav-speculation/chrome-2023q1-experiment-overview.md

 # Chrome 2023 Q1 Experiment Overview

-In early 2023, Google Chrome will be running an origin trial to allow developers to try out several new enhancements related to speculation rules and prefetching.
+Google Chrome is running an origin trial to allow developers to try out several new enhancements related to speculation rules and prefetching.
 These enhancements are focused around allowing the browser to automatically assist with prefetching with minimal developer work, and allowing developers to measure when their pages are successfully prefetched.

 These enhancements can also be used for prerendering (except `deliveryType`).

 ## Opting into the origin trial

-Developers can sign up for an [origin trial](https://developer.chrome.com/docs/web-platform/origin-trials/) token.
+Developers can sign up for an [origin trial](https://developer.chrome.com/docs/web-platform/origin-trials/) token on the [origin trial dashboard](https://developer.chrome.com/origintrials/#/view_trial/705939241590325249).

-> **Note**
-> This trial is not yet available.
-We'll update this with a link when it launches.

 Most developers will only need a token for their own origin, and can use it the usual way.